 Maintaining a clean and hygienic living space is essential for the health of your rabbit.
 Regular spot cleaning and a thorough cleaning routine, including changing bedding and washing litter boxes, are vital aspects of rabbit care.
 Plain vinegar is a safe and effective cleaner for your rabbit’s space.
 If you’re not using litter box liners, it easily dissolves the calcium buildup in litter boxes as well.

 Creating the perfect indoor housing for your rabbit involves thoughtful planning, incorporating elements to encourage their natural behaviors, and providing ample space for them to thrive.
-By following these basic guidelines, you can ensure that your rabbit not only survives but thrives in their indoor haven.
-A happy and healthy rabbit is a joyous companion, and the effort you invest in their living space will be rewarded with years of happy and healthy bunnies.
+By following these basic guidelines, you can ensure that your rabbit not only survives but thrives in their indoor home.
+A happy and healthy rabbit is a joyous companion, and the effort you invest in their living space will be rewarded with years of happy and healthy bunnies!

 The Belden Buns